 The same awakened state recurs in Jorge Ferrer’s Revisioning Transpersonal Theory and Chris Bache’s The Living Classroom.

 In Jerzy J. and Kathleen L. Maciuszko’s powerful book, Poles Apart: The Tragic Fate of Poles During World War II, Dr. Maciuszko shared this same kind of experience that lifted up the men when they were prisoners of war.
 He was in an orchestra with his fellow prisoners.
 They played instruments that were donated to them by the International YMCA.
-He wrote: